NYUAppSec/appsec_hw3/HW3_Instructions.md

 ## Part 2: Applying Migrations

-In Django, when changes are made to the models of the application the developer performs database migrations to update the database.
+In Django, when changes are made to the models of the application the developer performs database migrations to update the database (this is what the `python manage.py migrate` command from HW2 does).
 This ensures that the database reflects the changes made in the model.
 In addition, when the Database pod is first spawned it needs to be seeded with starting data, in this case information about the products.

 The way that Shoddycorp's Cut-Rate Contracting chose to do this is questionable.